emilierp/landmark_rppg/README.md

 ## Contact

-If you have any questions, please feel free to contact me through email (emilie.rlpg@gmail.com or moe.elgendi@hest.ethz.ch)!
+If you have any questions, please feel free to contact me through email (emilie.rlpg@gmail.com or moe.elgendi@hest.ethz.ch).

 ## Authors and acknowledgment
 This research project was supervised by Dr. Mohamed Elgendi and Prof. Dr. Carlo Menon.
 The code was developed by Emilie Rolland-Piegue.
 Also thank to all of the BMHT members and providers of datasets for the continuous help!